-Two Heads are Better than One: Power of membership
+Two Heads are Better than One: the power of membership

 Much has been said in the pages of RT ImagingWorld magazine about industry associations.
 However, the folks in the International Imaging Technology Council (Int’l ITC) continue to talk about it.
 I thought it important to share some of their thoughts.